LexieLiu01/LexieLiu01.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My latest study has been accepted for presentation at SCECR 2025 in Paphos, Cyprus.
+My latest study is accepted for presentation at SCECR 2025 in Paphos, Cyprus.